 - Right to withdraw consent: Where you have given your consent for us to use your information, you have the right to withdraw your consent at any time.
 You may do this by contacting us directly.

 For the exercise of any of your rights, you can contact our Data Protection Officer at.

-Any changes we may make to our People Privacy Notice in the future will be posted on this page and, where we decide it is appropriate, notified to you by email.
+We reserve the right to update this People Privacy Notice at any time and any substantial changes we make will be notified to you by email.
 Please check back frequently to see any updates or changes to this notice.